-Each graduate student will be assigned a key that opens most of the labs, as well as the general office, photocopy room, etc. Visiting students will only receive keys that are deemed necessary.
+Each graduate student will be assigned 2 keys that opens their office and the labs they are assigned to, as well as the general office, photocopy room, etc. Visiting students will only receive keys that are deemed necessary.

-Lynda Whitlam, Soil Science General Office (Rm 362), is responsible for key distribution.
+Lynda Whitlam, Soil Science General Office (Rm 362), is responsible for distribution of keys and for getting our cards encoded for access to the building.
+The building is open between 8:00 a.m. and 4:30 p.m.
+You will need to have an activated and encoded staff or student card to gain access to the building after hours.
+To get your card encoded, please see Lynda in the General Office.
 A \$25 deposit is required before keys are provided.
 The deposit will be refunded when the keys are returned.
 These keys are for your use only and are not to be used to allow entrance of any unauthorized persons.
 During the evenings, weekends and holidays all outside doors must be kept locked.
 Remember this is for your security as well as to secure the building.
-Be sure that the office, laboratory, and building doors are locked when unoccupied and that all lights and instruments in your area, are turned off.
+Be sure that the office, laboratory, and building doors are locked when unoccupied and that all lights and instruments in your area are turned off.